NixOS/nix-pills/pills/17-nixpkgs-overriding-packages.md

 Whereas in an imperative setting, like with other package managers, a library is installed replacing the old version and applications will use it, in Nix it's not that straight and simple.
 But it's more precise.

-Nix applications will depend on specific versions of libraries, hence the reason why we have to recompile asciidoc to use the new graphviz library.
+Nix applications will depend on specific versions of libraries, hence the reason why we have to recompile `asciidoc` to use the new `graphviz` library.

-The newly built asciidoc will depend on the new graphviz, and old asciidoc will keep using the old graphviz undisturbed.
+The newly built `asciidoc` will depend on the new `graphviz`, and old `asciidoc` will keep using the old `graphviz` undisturbed.

 ## Next pill